LacledesLAN/gamesvr-ioquake3/server-cvars.md

 In order to get a basic server IOQuake3 going, you will want to create a configure the settings you want via *cvars*, and start the server with a *launch string*.

-The settings, for any quake-engine game, can either be entered in the to server's console, or stored in one or more configuration files that will be automatically executed by the server.
+The settings, for any Quake-engine game, can either be entered in the to server's console, or stored in one or more configuration files that will be automatically executed by the server.
 The engine stores these settings as variables, known as `cvar`s (e.g. *console variables*) for short.
 These cvars work the same, no matter how they are entered into the server.
 You may also chose to